muskeg/konnichiwa/README.md

 - WiFi credentials and API server settings are stored in flash (Preferences)
 - If configuration is missing or WiFi fails, device enters AP mode with a captive portal for setup
 - Web-based configuration page for WiFi and API settings
+- Automatic cookie handling for API authentication and session management

 ## Backend API
 Quotes are fetched from a backend service compatible with [muskeg/quote-api](https://github.com/muskeg/quote-api).
 The device expects a JSON response like: